 The current challenges facing the NHS are known and well documented.
 We live at a time of increased healthcare costs driven by an ageing population and a growing burden of chronic conditions, a key feature of which is multi-morbidity.
 Multi-morbidity is the new normal.

-Accountable Care Systems meet these challenges head on.
-In this model networks of providers — collaborating with commissioners — establish a new operating model for the delivery of healthcare designed to improve health outcomes for populations and individuals, provide a better patient experience and reduce costs.
-Accountable Care Systems are a key part of the Sustainability and Transformation Partnerships (STPs) being developed to meet the financial targets set by NHS England.
+Integrated Care Systems meet these challenges head on.
+In this model, networks of providers — collaborating with commissioners — establish a new operating model for the delivery of healthcare designed to improve health outcomes for populations and individuals, provide a better patient experience and reduce costs.
+Integrated Care Systems are a key part of the Sustainability and Transformation Partnerships (STPs) being developed to meet the financial targets set by NHS England.

 New health systems will be:

 Integrated care models seek to improve the health of entire patient populations and population health management strategies are key to the delivery of new care models.

 Population health management is a coordinated effort to care for at-risk patient populations across the care continuum in order to improve their outcomes and reduce costs.

 Information, data sharing and business analytics are required to support a successful population health management strategy.
 For population health management to work, healthcare professionals must have the ability to identify the target populations for provision of services.
 This requires the ability to link patient data from disparate data sources such as prescribing, primary care, community and mental health, as well as hospital activity.

 Providers and commissioners alike need an understanding of activity, outcomes and costs across the continuum of care.
 Through robust data analysis, gaps in care can be identified, preventive measures taken and risks mitigated.